 A NATURAL TRIATHLETE

-Steffen grew up in Spiez, Switzerland, a postcard-ready town where mountains meet lake.
-Maybe that’s why she took so readily to triathlon: Before hitting the pro triathlon circuit in 2010, Steffen spent two years on the Swiss national cycling team and 10 years on the Swiss junior swimming team.
+Caroline grew up in Spiez, Switzerland, a postcard-ready town where mountains meet lake.
+Maybe that’s why she took so readily to triathlon: Before hitting the pro triathlon circuit in 2010, Caroline spent two years on the Swiss national cycling team and 10 years on the Swiss junior swimming team.

 She didn’t waste any time excelling in her new sport, with a victory at the 2010 ITU Long Course World Championships in 2010 (and again in 2012).
 She also rattled off a stunning string of wins in Ironman and Ironman 70.3 races, including the Asia-Pacific Championships in 2012 and 2014, European Championships in 2011 and 2012, and Australia Championships in 2011.
 She currently resides in Mooloolaba, Australia.